MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/index.md

 ## [Basic Bindings](basic-bindings.md)

-Learn the difference between the data-binding target and source, and see simple data bindings in code and XAML.
+Learn the difference between the data binding target and source, and see simple data bindings in code and XAML.

 ## [Binding Mode](binding-mode.md)